 Each year, ENGIE Impact releases a Net Zero Report — diving into issues around corporate readiness, challenges to implementation, and the major decarbonization issues companies and cities are facing.
-In anticipation of this year's full 2022 Net Zero Report in October, here is a primer with preliminary insights based on initial research, surveys and analysis.
+In anticipation of the upcoming 2023 Net Zero Report, here is a primer with preliminary insights based on initial research, surveys and analysis.

 The inarguable truth is that we are in the midst of a global climate emergency.